Showing posts with label mooresville. Show all posts

 Built between 1828 and 1832, Belle Mont is a foremost example of Jeffersonian Palladian Architecture in the Deep South and one of Alabama's first great plantation houses.

-It was build for Dr. Alexander W. Mitchell, a native of Virginia, and a graduate of the University of Edinburgh, Scotland, and one of the first large scale~ planters and slaveholders in this area.
+It was built for Dr. Alexander W. Mitchell, a native of Virginia, a graduate of the University of Edinburgh, Scotland, and one of the first large-scale ~ planters and slaveholders in this area.

-In 1833 this 1,680~ acre plantation was sold by Mitchell to another Virginian Native, Isaac Winston.
-Winston, also a prominent planter and strong supporter of the Confederacy, was the uncle of Alabama's first native-born Governor, John Anthony Winston.
-Belle Monte remained in the hands of Winston heirs until 1941.
+1833 Mitchell sold this 1,680-acre plantation to another Virginian Native, Isaac Winston.
+Winston, a prominent planter and strong supporter of the Confederacy, was the uncle of Alabama's first native-born Governor, John Anthony Winston.
+Belle Monte remained in the hands of Winston's heirs until 1941.

 In 1983, the house and 33 surrounding acres were donated to the Alabama Historical Commission.